A New Copy of the Covenant

 make a treaty of any kind with the people living in

-.
+the land.
 They *lust after their gods, offering

 sacrifices to them.
 They will invite you to join them